eddypearcy/100-days-of-code/log.md

 **Thoughts:** I really liked this first approach to JavaScript.
 However I don't need to be an expert to know that my code is really dirty.
 I will try to improve that point.
 I didn't continue the Leetcode challenge today as I said yesterday, but I will get back to it one of those days.

 **Link to work:** No code for now, but here's a tweet with a video of the end result: https://twitter.com/eddy_pearcy/status/1254812944053030915?s=20

+### Day 4: April 28, 2020

+**Today's Progress**: Got back to the problem of day 2.
+I ended up scrapping all of my code and starting again from 0 because I figured I didn't have to use BigInteger.
+I just had to apply a smart algorithm that does additions using a carry.
+This allows me to stick with the int datatype (could even go with a smaller datatype actually, I just need to fit values from 0 to 9 in there).
+In the end, my algorithm scored in the top 0.5% on Leetcode.
+Quite proud of it!

+**Thoughts:** What happened today goes to show how important it is to always think before starting.
+There are often smart ways to do things, but they're not always intuitive.
+Websites such as Leetcode really focus on this kind of problem for which it is easy to get a solution to but harder to get an O(not_so_scary) solution.

+**Link to work:** -